IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ##  Overview {#overview}

-   The architecture of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}}.
+   An architecture example of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}}.
 This architecture includes the following functional entities and interfaces: